spatstat/spatstat.github.io/releasenotes/spatstat-1.38-0.md

     Reported an error 'invalid argument type' if all layers were deselected.
     Fixed.

-Release notes are available in raw text format <a href="spatstat-1.38-0.txt">here</a>.
+Release notes are available in raw text format [here](spatstat-1.38-0.txt).